 what are file formats?

-File formats are the way information (data) is written on your computer.
+File formats are the way information (data) is written (or stored) on your computer.

 We already know that all our documents, photos, videos etc are just files to a computer.
-A computer doesn't "see" that picture of your first child, it only "sees" an image file.
+A computer doesn't "see" that picture of your first child, it only "sees" a file.